Bali Butterfly Park (Taman Kupu-Kupu Bali)

 Various species from all over the Indonesian archipelago are collected in one convenient park.
 An interesting and very educational part of the tour is the opportunity for youngsters to see closely the many stages of the metamorphoses of different species, from egg, larvae and pupae, to cocoon and large life-size butterflies.

-The butterfly park serves as an ex-situ conservation site and preserves several endangered species in its collection.
+The Bali Butterfly Park serves as an ex-situ conservation site and preserves several endangered species in its collection.
 It also serves as a research centre for national and international researchers and academics.

 Good to Know about Taman Kupu-Kupu Bali